fourzedotEXE/lora-based_morse-transceiver/README.md

 - Type into the serial monitor to transmit a message from the main device

 ### Remaning Issues :warning:
-- Text on the secondary screen can get cutoff if the message is too long
+- Message transmission on the tranceiver is inconsistent only on start-up
+  - Solution: Send an initial dummy message when starting the transceiver